 Ellie Breed is a junior at The University of Texas at Austin studying public relations and business.
 She was the managing editor of The Daily Texan in the spring of 2018 and will return as managing editor this fall.
 She has worked at The Daily Texan for three years, first as a reporter and then as news editor.
 Ellie was awarded The Daily Texan’s Paul J. Thompson Award in May of 2017 for her “devotion to duty and concern for high ethics” after she helped lead The Daily Texan through its nationally recognized coverage of the on-campus stabbing of May 2017.
 Ellie has also worked as a marketing and analytics intern and a writing instructor.
 She will graduate in the spring of 2019 and hopes to pursue a career in media relations.

-Sahar Chmais is a senior at the University of Texas at Austin studying journalism and has a special interest in world relations.
+Sahar Chmais is a senior at the University of Texas at Austin studying journalism and has a special interest in world relations and science.
+She is an Editorial Intern at Texas Connect as part of the Magazine’s pioneer group.
 She recently began writing lifestyle articles for the Odyssey Online and is a participant of ALDPES National Honors Society.
-She has travelled to several countries by herself and found her passion for journalism.
+She has traveled to several countries by herself and found her passion for journalism.
 She works for an auto-shop where she runs social relations and mediation.
 Sahar plans to travel back to her hometown over the summer to write about the situation and difficulties that the country’s people face.
 She likes to report about science, drugs, and world relations.
 Post-graduation, she hopes to report to and from the Middle East.

 Paul Cobler is a junior at the University of Texas at Austin studying journalism.
 Paul is currently a fellow at the Texas Tribune, spending 2018 covering Texas water news and serving on the investigative team.
 He has had his work appear in newspapers across Texas, previously working at the Houston Chronicle, The Monitor (McAllen), the Victoria Advocate and The Daily Texan.
 Paul will intern at the Austin American-Statesman in fall 2018 before covering the Texas Legislature in the spring for the San Antonio Express-News.
 He graduates in the spring of 2019.